donkor-james/blog_website/README.md

 python manage.py runserver

 Visit http://127.0.0.1:8000/ in your web browser to see the blog in action! (make sure you have internet connection for boostrap CDN to work :) )

-## Deployed Project

-You can view the deployed project at: [https://jdonkor.pythonanywhere.com/](https://jdonkor.pythonanywhere.com)

 ## Application Preview